naelvis/refactored-happiness/content/posts/2022-07-16-the-gambler-f-dostoevsky.md

 The love for the gambling then would correspond outside of the casino to the love for Polina.
 Maybe it is also important to notice that she never actually plays roulette.

 I was less convinced of the interpretation while writing it down than I am now.
 Maybe there is something to it?

+A quote:

+> «[...]
+Ich bin trotz allem ganz sicher, dass ich, sobald es allein um mich geht, unbedingt gewinnen werde.» «Woher diese unbedingte Sicherheit?»
+«Mit Verlaub - ich weiß es nicht.
+Weiß nur, dass ich gewinnen *muss*, dass es ebenfalls mein einziger Ausweg ist.
+Daher kommt es vielleicht, dass ich so sicher bin.»

+Disregarding the probabilities and just looking at the outcomes is not necessarily a bad idea, but a very bad idea in the context of a casino, which is possibly the only place in the universe where one should unquestionably take the abstract computation of probabilities into account.
+That is probably the whole trick of the casino - that it only looks by chance, but it actually is probability.

+Mi è piaciuto questo proverbio:

+> Il faut que jeunesse se passe